roryogorman/visita-galicia/README.md

     - The 'Bos Dia/Welcome to...' section on the Landing Page gives an overview of the site and its objectives.
 * As the first time user is interested in travelling to Galicia, the user should be easily able to navigate the site, understand the layout of the site and where to find the desired content.
     - The Navbar at the top of each screen is an easily navigable method for the site, and each link will take the user to the desired section.
-    - Also, clicking on the 'Find Out More' Buttons for each destination brings the user to that section, displaying furher information.
+    - Also, clicking on the 'Find Out More' Buttons for each destination brings the user to that section, displaying further information.

 #### Returning Users
 * Returning Users may wish to examine the site more closely, understand how to contact & interact with the site owners.
     - Links to the various Social Media platforms are clearly given at the foot of the page.
 * They may be interested in getting further information on sites & activities in Galicia that they may not have seen previously.
-     - Users are encouraged to contact the site owners through the Contact Form with any requests that the user amy have.
+     - Users are encouraged to contact the site owners through the Contact Form with any requests that the user may have.
 * They may wish to have increased interaction with the site owners either through the site or through social media links.
-     - Social Media links to Facebook, Twitter & Instagram are given at the foot of the page and users can also use the simole contact form on the site.
+     - Social Media links to Facebook, Twitter & Instagram are given at the foot of the page and users can also use the simple contact form on the site.

 #### Frequent Users
 * Frequent Users may be interested in updates on sites and attractions of the province.
     - Users can see on the Google Maps feature all sites & amenities that have been recommended by the site users.
 * Frequent Users may be interested in seeing any changes and improvements to the site.
-    - Users can also suggst updates or changes to the site through the contact form or Social Media links - th sie will in future contain a log of all changes that have been made by user suggestions.
+    - Users can also suggest updates or changes to the site through the contact form or Social Media links - the site will in future contain a log of all changes that have been made by user suggestions.
 * Frequent Users may wish to give reviews & feedback to the Owners on the functionality of the site.
     - Users are encouraged to give feedback via the contact form or via social media links.

 #### Site Owner
 * The site owner wishes to use the site to give a web presence to their business.
     - Accessing the site gives the Owner a presence on the web.
-* The site owner wishes to have an easy-to-follow site that can be updated regularly with information on sites, accomodation, attractions, etc, as well as any new layouts, etc.
+* The site owner wishes to have an easy-to-follow site that can be updated regularly with information on sites, accommodation, attractions, etc, as well as any new layouts, etc.
     - The owners can use the Google Maps API to visualise amenities, as well as updating the map with new attractions.
 A description of each of the top 3 sites per province is also provided.
 * The site owner also would like to have a seamless way of communication from users via an online contact form as well as visible links to their various social media platforms.
-    - As well as Social Media links, th online Contact Form sends an automated email to the inbox of the Owners email address.
+    - As well as Social Media links, the online Contact Form sends an automated email to the inbox of the Owners email address.

 #### HTML Validator
-* Passing my HTML code through the Validator resulted in small errors in my coding for the javascript scripts, bu does not affect the running of the code.
+* Passing my HTML code through the Validator resulted in small errors in my coding for the JavaScript scripts, but does not affect the running of the code.
 * An error at the coding for the Google Maps API also was returned, but this is a minor issue that does not affect the validity of the code.

 #### CSS Validator
-* Passing the CSS code through resulted in four errors - all regarding the use of the 'text-align: bottom' property, as 'bottom' isnt a valid value.
+* Passing the CSS code through resulted in four errors - all regarding the use of the 'text-align: bottom' property, as 'bottom' isn’t a valid value.
 This was removed, test was reran and no errors were found.

 #### JS Validator
 * Passing the JS code through returned no errors.